senzacodici/docs/tutorial.md

 with writing a smart contract with Rust.
 Admittedly, it's a poor example when it comes to creating anything user-facing.

-Now that you're familiar with the build process, a natural next step might be to check out `create-near-app`.
+Now that you're familiar with the build process, a natural next step is to check out `create-near-app`.
 This project includes another Rust smart contract but has an interface.
 With `create-near-app` many of the steps we performed on the command line are wrapped neatly into build scripts.